AndrewEsenin/Simple_Path_Tracer_Documentation/README.md

 The Blueprint examples use an array of spline points to draw the path.
 Spline is convenient to use to customize the appearance of the path, but the spline itself is not necessary, the path can be built through any array of points, for example, obtained as Navmesh Path or with the help of some of your algorithm.

-You can download the [Demo Project](#Demo-Project), it contains many additional examples.
+You can download the [Example Project](#Example-Project), it contains many additional examples.

 <br />